1dv031/syllabus/resources/part_3/demo.md

 ## Public Name Servers
 <iframe width="853" height="480" src="https://www.youtube.com/embed/zk_b8ms-pvc?rel=0" frameborder="0" allowfullscreen></iframe>

+### Master and Slave
+1. Make sure to configure and enable ufw firewall
+2. Setup security groups in the lab cloud that allow DNS communication for the nameservers with DNS clients, and UDP communication between the nameservers
+3. Check that the nameservers exchange zone files successfully: update the serial number of the zone files on the master -> restart bind on master -> check the logs.
+If the files were exchanged correctly, you should see something along the lines of "updated X zone files, downloaded Y bits..." in the logs of the slave
+4. Use the floating IPs in the zone files and in /etc/bind/named.conf.local, using local IPs does not seem to be working properly

 ### Master Name Server
 * Create a machine
 * Check the name and local lookup